 Room and Board Arrangements:

 http://fieldschool.rutgers.eduField school participants will live in an agriturismo (a kind of country hotel and restaurant), called Le Colline (http://www.agriturismolecolline.com), located less than 2 km from the Vacone villa site.
-Le Colline has rooms of three to four people, each with a separate bathroom.
-The agriturismo has internet access and will provide us with a means to do laundry.
+Le Colline has rooms of two to four people, each with a separate bathroom.
+The agriturismo has internet access.
 All meals will be provided at the agriturismo for staff and students Sunday dinner through Friday lunch as part of the program costs.
 Students will have to pay for their own meals at other times (Friday dinner through Sunday lunch), from the agriturismo or elsewhere.
-Students will also be able to visit the town of Vacone and other local towns regularly.
-Students are encouraged to travel to Rome or other nearby locales on most weekends.
-On Friday afternoon, staff will drive students to a nearby train-station (Poggio Mirteto) for a direct train into Rome (ca. 45 minutes); likewise, they will pick up returning students on Sunday late afternoon.
-Cost: The costs for the undergraduate participants are yet to be set for 2019.
-They should be ca. $5000 for NJ residents and $5500 for out-of-state residents.
+Students will also be able to visit the town of Vacone regularly.
+Students must travel to Rome or other places on the weekends.
+On Friday afternoon, staff will provide transportation for students to a nearby train-station (Poggio Mirteto) for a direct train into Rome (ca. 45 minutes); likewise, treturning students will be picked up from Poggio Mirteto on Sunday late afternoon.
+Cost: The costs for the undergraduate participants are yet to be set for 2020.
+They should be ca. $5500 for NJ residents and $6000 for out-of-state residents.
 The costs for the graduate participants in the six credit program should be ca. $6000 for NJ residents and ca. $6500 for out-of-state residents.
-The costs for the graduate participants in the three credit program should be ca. $2500 for NJ residents and $3000 for out-of-state residents.
+The costs for the graduate participants in the three credit program should be ca. $3500 for NJ residents and $3800 for out-of-state residents.